 Paintwork Maintenance and Detailing

 Last but not least, we’ll discuss how to properly maintain your car’s paintwork, how to keep that clear coat healthy for years to come, and how to protect your car’s paint from various forms of damage.
-We’ll get into basic automotive detailing, waxes, ceramic coatings, and other means of paint protection.
+We’ll get into basic automotive detailing, waxes, ceramic coatings, and other means of paint protection and paint correction.

 Once we cover paintwork maintenance, we’ll move the discussion to the inside of the passenger cabin and briefly talk about interior detailing.
 You’ll learn how to keep your car clean, protected, and looking fresh no matter how new or old it is!

 What About Tools?